Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Introduction

 Unconstrained nonsmooth \emph{noncomposite convex} optimization given a subgradient oracle has become a classical method; see, for instance,~\cite{rockafellar2009variational} for a textbook treatment of first-order subgradient methods.
 A historically popular class of methods for the solution for convex nonsmooth optimization methods has been bundle methods; see~\cite{makela2001} for a survey from 2001.
 Given a \emph{noncomposite nonconvex} objective function but still assuming access to a subgradient oracle, various solution methodologies have been proposed.
 Subgradient methods tailored to the nonconvex setting are investigated in, for instance,~\cite{Bagirov2008a, Bagirov2013}, while bundle methods suitable for the nonconvex setting have also been developed (see, e.g.,~\cite{hare2010redistributed, hare2016proximal, Kiwiel96}).
 The approach of~\cite{pang1991minimization} iteratively constructs convex second-order models of the objective and employs a line search for globalization; in~\cite{qi1994trust} similar models of the objective are constructed, but a trust region is employed for globalization, yielding convergence of a subsequence to a Dini stationary point.
 Difference-of-convex approaches for nonsmooth composite objectives have also been studied in recent works~\cite{Cui2018,Liu2020}.

-For unconstrained nonsmooth \emph{noncomposite nonconvex} optimization when in the \emph{derivative-free} setting, Bagirov et al.~\cite{Bagirov2007} proposed the so-called discrete gradient method, which computes approximate subgradients for use in a subgradient descent framework.
+For unconstrained nonsmooth \emph{noncomposite nonconvex} optimization when in the \emph{derivative-free} setting, Bagirov, Karas\"{o}zen, and Sezer~\cite{Bagirov2007} proposed the so-called discrete gradient method, which computes approximate subgradients for use in a subgradient descent framework; see also~\cite{riis2018geometric}.
 Direct-search methods in derivative-free optimization have been historically concerned with convergence to Clarke stationary points and are hence suitable for nonsmooth optimization.
 See the book~\cite{AudetHare2017} for an excellent treatment of this subject.
 Bundle methods, as well as trust-region bundle methods, have also been considered in the derivative-free setting; see, for instance,~\cite{karmitsa2012limited,liuzzi2019trust}.

 Unconstrained nonsmooth \emph{composite} optimization problems of the form \eqref{eq:func_def} have been given special attention in the literature.
 Works from the 1980s provide fundamental analyses for the case where $h$ is convex and $\nabla F$ is available~\cite{fletcher1982model, fletcher1982second, womersley1986algorithm, yuan1985conditions, yuan1985superlinear}.
 In a \emph{derivative-free} setting, the authors in~\cite{garmanjani2016trust, grapiglia2016derivative} analyze algorithms for composite optimization where $h$ is a general convex function but $\nabla F$ is not available.
 To the best of our knowledge,~\cite{KLW18} is the only work that allows for $h$ to be nonconvex and does not require access to $\nabla F$.